Archduchess Gisela of Austria: Charity works and World War I

-Especially after the death of her brother, Gisela was deeply involved in a variety of social and political issues and founded charities to support the poor, blind, and deaf people where she took an active role herself.
+Especially after the death of her brother, Gisela was deeply involved in a variety of social and political issues.
+She founded charities to support the poor, blind, and deaf people, taking an active role in the running of these charities.
 During World War I she ran a military hospital in her Palais while her husband was a field marshal on the eastern front.
 When the Revolution broke out in 1918, the rest of her family fled the city, but Gisela remained and took part in the 1919 elections for the Weimar National Assembly where women above the age of 20 were allowed to vote for the first time.

-Such was the esteem in which she was held that she was commonly known as the Good Angel from Vienna and became patron for a number of institutions, such as the Giselabahn (a train running from Salzburg to Tirol), the still active paddle steamer Gisela on the Traunsee and the Gisela Gymnasium in Munich.
+She was held in such high esteem that Gisela was commonly called the Good Angel from Vienna, known for her patronage of a number of institutions, including the Giselabahn (a train running from Salzburg to Tirol), the still active paddle steamer Gisela on the Traunsee, and the Gisela Gymnasium in Munich.